Menu

 A longer chainstay is a lot better for riding trails because it makes the bike more stable.

-Is headtube angle important for trails riding?
+Is headtube angle important for trail riding?

 Usually, any BMX trail frame will have a headtube angle somewhere between 74-75 degrees.
 Anything above that makes the bike a lot more responsive, which isn’t what you’d want to have when flying high in the air or pedaling fast.